manateeengine/manatee/src/bindings/README.md

 3. TODO: Write docs on idiomatic transformations (`init`, `deinit`, `create`, `destroy`, etc)
 4. TODO: Write docs on compensation for bindings requiring class inheritance

-The notable exception to this is the `c.zig` file.
-The functions defined in that file should always have identical names to their original API functions so they can be correctly linked at runtime.
+The notable exception to this is functions marked as `extern`.
+These functions should always have identical names to their original API functions so they can be correctly linked at runtime, and should be private, or wrapped with a correctly-named function if public.